Nastaranlotfi/Gnorm-new-centrality-index-multilayer-networks/README.md

 ## Reference

--   Lofti N, Requejo HS, Rodrigues FA, Mello MAR.
+-   Lotfi N, Requejo HS, Rodrigues FA, Mello MAR.
 A new centrality index for multilayer networks. *In prep*.

 ## Source repos